toknapp/python-sdk-upvest/README.md

 clientele.send_transaction('wallet_id', 'asset_id', 'quantity', 'fee', 'recipient')
 ```

-Tutorial
+Usage
 ------
+## Tutorial
 ### Tenant Creation
-The business "Successful blockchain project", founded by John Doe, would like to built a platform for Ethereum wallets with easy access and wallet management.
-Therefore, John visits the [Upvest Signup Page](https://login.upvest.co/sign-up), creates and account, and retrieves his API keys from the account management page.
+The business "Successful blockchain project", founded by John Doe, would like to build a platform for Ethereum wallets with easy access and wallet management.
+Therefore, John visits the [Upvest Signup Page](https://login.upvest.co/sign-up), creates an account, and retrieves his API keys from the account management page.
 He is now able to create the API keys Authentication Object:
 ```python
 # API Keys Object
 from upvest.tenancy import UpvestTenancyAPI